 • Ski lifts: 30

-Val Thorens is a key part of the immense Three Valleys ski area, which includes other world-renowned ski resorts such as Courchevel, Les Menuires, and Méribel, collectively offering over 600 km of pistes.
-Within this vast network, Val Thorens itself boasts 150 km of ski runs covering 83 pistes (11 greens, 37 blues, 28 reds, and 7 blacks) spread across three main sectors, including:
+Val Thorens is a key part of the immense Three Valleys ski area, which includes other world-renowned ski resorts such as Courchevel, Les Menuires, and Méribel, collectively offering over 600 km (372 mi) of pistes.
+Within this vast network, Val Thorens itself boasts 150 km (93 mi) of ski runs covering 83 pistes (11 greens, 37 blues, 28 reds, and 7 blacks) spread across three main sectors, including:

 Skiing in Val Thorens